 Helen also has many years of childcare experience, originally qualifying in 1998 she later went on to achieve the Foundation Degree in Early years in 2010.
-Helen has studied for many courses, her most recent being ‘Supporting Mental Health in Young People’.
+Helen has studied for many courses including ‘Supporting Mental Health in Young People’ and ‘Five To Thrive’.

 Sarah Tanner runs ‘Bluebells’ our toddler unit.
 Sarah has plenty of experience of working with babies and toddlers and has progressed from Deputy of Snowdrops.

-Kathy Goodhew runs our Pre School unit ‘Forget-Me-Nots’; before joining Daisychain Kathy ran a villaginge Pre School.
+Kathy Goodhew has run our busy Pre School unit ‘Buttercups’ for many years now; before joining Daisychain she ran a village pre school..